takuma0531/movie-viewer-server/README.md

 ### Genre Route (admin only)
 - get all genres
+- get by name
+- get by id
 - register a genre
 - update a genre
 - delete a genre